-The company provides hire purchase finance, and personal loans secured by registered security interests over personal assets such as motor vehicles, and mortgages of residential property.
-As at 31 March 2020, the Receivables Ledger (excluding the invoice factoring and Tongan operations) was \$89.4 million (prior to provisions for deferred revenue and doubtful debts and includes receivables held by the Geneva Warehouse A Trust and Prime Asset Trust gross receivables) spread over 9,916 loans, with an average loan size of \$9,3k.
-The invoice factoring ledger balance was \$8.2m as at 31 March 2020 and the Tongan operations receivable ledger was NZD \$5.2m (prior to provisions) spread over 1,475 loans with an average balance of NZD \$3,5k This represents a wide spread of risk due to the large number and relatively small size of each loan.
-The combined net book value as at 31 March 2020 after provisions for deferred revenue and doubtful debts was \$82.9m.
+Firstly, the provision of finance to individuals, to assist them in purchasing a motor vehicle.
+Approximately 90% of lending is for this purpose with a further 10% being unsecured personal loans.
+The majority of lending being to tier 1 customers.
+The finance products offered comprise: hire purchase finance, and personal loans secured by registered security interests over personal assets such as motor vehicles, and mortgages of residential property.
+As at 31 March 2021, the New Zealand Receivables Ledger was \$101.2 million (prior to provisions for deferred revenue and doubtful debts and includes receivables held by the Geneva Warehouse A Trust and Prime Asset Trust gross receivables) spread over 10,048 loans, with an average loan size of \$10.1k.
+The Tongan operations receivable ledger was NZD \$4.98 million (prior to provisions) spread over circa 1,578 loans with an average balance of NZD \$3.1k This represents a wide spread of risk due to the large number and relatively small size of each loan.
+The combined net book value (including the invoice factoring business) as at 31 March 2021 after provisions for deferred revenue and doubtful debts was \$92.2 million.